bstarika/Javascript-Projects/README.md

 Expressed quotations with \".

-Combined if statements w/ date() methods.
+Combined if, else/if statements w/ date() methods.

-Wrote a function that included an if / else statement.

 Coded button and paragraph elements with various event handlers.